 Provide it again at the next meal.
 If your dog still refuses, continue this process until he or she caves in and decides to eat it.

-Don’t worry, you’re dog will not die.
-No dog will intentionally starve itself.
+Don’t worry, an otherwise healthy will intentionally starve itself.
 When they get hungry enough, they’ll eat it.
 I think the longest I’ve heard of a dog refusing to eat is around ten days.
-Now this is the extreme and is probably not likely for most dogs.
+Now this is the extreme and is probably not likely for most dogs, nor am I recommending you withhold food for 10 days.
 I’d guess the average to be anywhere from 1-3 days.

 Many people try to feed raw for a day or two, then give up because they feel bad depriving their dogs.
 You’re not depriving you dog.
 You’re providing food to your furry friend, it’s he who is choosing NOT to eat it.

 What you’re doing here is reinstating your position in the pack.
 You’re the alpha and you tell your dog when and what to eat.
 Your dog doesn’t get to decide what he or she eats – if he does, then he wins and you lose.
 He also doesn’t get to decide when it’s time to eat by barking, whining, or pestering you.

 This tough love will teach your dog to follow the rules of the house.
 If you can win this battle and be respected as the leader of the house during feeding times, your dog will continue to show you respect in other areas.

 Another crucial tip to remember is NOT to make a fuss if you’re dog doesn’t eat.

 Don’t coax him into eating.
 Don’t throw fearful or nervous energy out there.
 Don’t baby talk him and provide love and affection.

 If you do so, you’re just reinforcing his uncertainty about the new food and letting him know it’s okay to refuse his meals.
 On the other hand, you’re not punishing him either.
 You’re just staying calm, neutral, and indifferent.